testflows/TestFlows-WebSite/source/handbook/index.md

 It uses everything-is-a-test approach that allows unified treatment of any code that is executed during testing.
 There is no second class test code.
-If test fails during setup, teardown or execution of one of its actions, the failure is handled identically.
+If a test fails during setup, teardown or execution of one of its actions, the failure is handled identically.
 This avoids mixing analysis of why the test failed with test execution and results in a clean and uniform approach to testing.